vlcty/check_rdns/README.md

 * --address and
 * --expected

 The arguments are self explaining.
-A Sample usage:
+A sample usage:

 Let's assume that 31.220.45.3 should map back to "mineralwasser.veloc1ty.de".
 The script would then be called with